yktoo/yktoo.com/content/blog/posts/0216/index.en.md

     - /en/blog/post/216
 ---

-I've been looking for quite a while for a USB hub that would match the design of my [iMac]({{< relref "0120" >}}).
+I've been looking for quite a while for a USB hub that would match the design of my {{< intref "0120" "iMac" >}}.
 For those who own an iMac a USB hub is a must-have, since Apple have moved all available ports, including even the headphone one, to its back side.
 Which is in my opinion a typical example of design gone totally wrong.

 <!--more-->